StarPlayrX/StarPlayrX/README.md

 The Mac Catalyst version of StarPlayrX can be compiled by individuals.
 There will be macOS future releases, planned for this Fall.

-StarPlayrX is open source along with its two libraries StarPlayrRadioKit and SwifterLite, so who is interested and have some experience with Swift can create their own StarPlayr.
+StarPlayrX is open source along with its two libraries StarPlayrRadioKit and SwifterLite.
+Anyone who is interested and has some experience with Swift can create their own StarPlayr.

 <img src="https://user-images.githubusercontent.com/52664524/192068375-da29200b-00c5-42d2-951c-89acb12caaf6.png" width="262"> <img src="https://user-images.githubusercontent.com/52664524/192068208-91b5c67e-38b8-438b-8fdc-6ad9b64d0df8.png" width="262"> <img src="https://user-images.githubusercontent.com/52664524/192068072-c8c34cc7-27eb-4850-b26a-aaaeda0e103c.png" width="262">